tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 #### Adding a Dependency

 Now lets dress it up a bit using a 3rd party library.
-I had a little hunt around for something interesting to try and found Maxime Bouroumeau-Fuseau's ConsoleKit library.
+I had a little hunt around for something interesting to try, I found Maxime Bouroumeau-Fuseau's ConsoleKit library.

 First up lets add it to the project as a dependency by updating our